b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 DomainException has no ties so make its messages client-friendly and let em fly 🕊.

 ## QOL for developers.
-🤵Alfred isn't there when you're building components in the bat cave, which is great.
+🤵🏼‍♂️Alfred isn't there when you're building components in the bat cave, which is great.

 Error handling, logging and all of this junk are now absent during Unit-tests because is all done in the entry point only used for production.